range of tankless water heaters

 Gas Tank Water Heaters

 Gas tank water heaters use either natural gas or propane as a fuel.
-They have a gas burner and a ventilation system to exhaust combustion gasses outdoors.
+They have a gas burner and a ventilation system to exhaust combustion gases outdoors.

 A. O. Smith gas water heaters are efficient and economical to run.
 However, the installation of gas heaters is slightly more complicated and gas installations require periodic maintenance.
 Gas is potentially dangerous, and you should use a qualified installer.